awojt34/lattice-based-cryptography-projects/README.md

 # lattice-based-cryptogrpahy-projects
-Projects written in SageMath as part of learning foundation of lattice based cryptography.
+Projects written in SageMath and reports with theoretical background as part of learning foundation of lattice based cryptography.